DUI ARD Program Lawyer in Allegheny County and PA

-After the shock of your Pittsburgh DUI arrest wears off, you are probably starting to worry about how the penalties.
+After the shock of your Pittsburgh DUI arrest wears off, you are probably starting to worry about the criminal penalties.
 Losing your license, spending a few days in jail, or paying hefty fines can cause a lot of problems, not to mention the life-long negative impact of a criminal record.

-Competing ARD lets you deal with a DUI the right way, and may end with it being expunged.
+Completing ARD lets you deal with a DUI the right way, and may end with it being expunged.

-To see if you’re eligible for the ARD program after a DUI, it’s best to speak with a Pittsburgh DUI lawyer near you.
+To see if you’re eligible for the ARD program after a DUI, it’s best to speak with a DUI ARD lawyer near you.
 Contact Worgul, Sarna and Ness at (412) 281-2146 today to schedule a free and confidential case consultation.
 We’re available 24/7 and will explain all your options.

-The ARD Option for DUI Charges
+Benefits of The ARD Program for DUI Charges in Pennsylvania

 One of ARD’s chief benefits is that if you enter the program, you are not pleading guilty to your DUI.
 If you complete ARD successfully the charge can be expunged (cleared) from your record.